 Individual psychotherapy.
 I have been deliberate in developing an array of clinical tools to help facilitate your healing.
-My specialization is psychodynamic psychotherapy.
+My original training is psychodynamic psychotherapy.
 I trained at the New York Psychoanalytic Institute, the oldest and most established training institute in the United States.
 This provides me a background in helping to understand complex issues you may be facing whose origin and solution might not otherwise be immediately apparent.
-I generally spend several sessions conducting a thorough assessment, then conferring with you about how we can help you move toward healing.
-At times, I use techniques from Cognitive Behavioral Therapy (CBT) to help triage problems you may be facing.
+I frequently utilize EMDR, Somatic Experiencing, Attachment Theory, and Internal Family Systems models and techniques to help you explore and understand why you are experiencing certain symptoms and then use them as treatment modalities so that you can reach your goals.

 EMDR (Eye Movement Desensitization and Reprocessing) is an evidence-based practice for treating developmental and major traumas.
 At times, many people find that they are unable to move past certain emotions and memories despite intellectually understanding them.
 EMDR focuses the mind's ability to heal itself to quickly process old wounds so that you can start feeling better much faster and finally deal with issues and conflicts that have been holding you back for years.

 Somatic Experiencing is a a method of working with the body (particularly the nervous system) and the mind to work towards trauma resolution.
 Somatic Experiencing helps us to learn to re-regulate ourselves when we are in distress, and helps us complete traumatic reactions so we are no longer “stuck” in painful feelings and beliefs from past events and circumstances.